 2 large carrots, chopped for blanching in the chicken broth

 Standard, the nutrition label is included in the print version of your recipe.
 In your post, the placing of the nutrition label is underneath the recipe.
 And the format of the nutrition label is HTML, which is better for Google results.
 But of course you can change these default settings.

 Disabling Nutrition Label From Appearing in Printed Recipes

-You can also choose not to let the nutrition label appear in printed recipes.
+You can choose not to let the nutrition label appear in printed recipes.

 1. Go to

 Don't include Nutrition Label in printed recipe

 Changing the placing of the label

 standard the label is underneath the recipe.
 Like this: